mrlematt/MattAbstractions/README.md

 13/12

 - dnlgrancore~ patch added.
-From a patch made by Daniele Fabris: https://cycling74.com/articles/3-explorations-in-gen~
+From a patch made by Daniele Fabris: <a href="https://cycling74.com/articles/3-explorations-in-gen~">check it here</a>

 09/12
 - dusty kick, courtesy of Ends ambient sundays patchers.